TalvinJoshuaJacobs/TraceBall/Documentation.md

 ##### User Stories

  - "As a player, I want to clearly see the game area, my box and the enemy box."
+ - "As a player, I would like to control my box using the mouse."
  - "As a player, I want my mouse to be hidden when playing."
  - "As a player, I would like the game to stop and restart when I come into contact with the enemy."
  - "As a player, I will need to see the enemy follow my box in the most efficient (and balanced) way possible."